 Remember to Invoke Your Miranda Rights: You have the right to an attorney.
 As soon as you are arrested, ask to speak with your lawyer and call me.
 You also have the right to remain silent.
 Do not discuss the charges, arrest or details of your case with law enforcement, your friends or family.
 Anything you say can be used against you.
 Protect yourself by speaking first with your criminal defense attorney.

 What determines if a drug charge is considered to be a federal crime?
 Federal drug charges can involve almost any kind of controlled substance, including prescription medications such as hydrocodone or oxycodone and more traditional drugs such as marijuana, heroin and cocaine.

 Federal drug charges typically involve a significant amount of drugs being transacted.
 Also, if the individual being targeted used a firearm in the drug transaction, federal charges are very likely with an additional application of a 924(c) count.

 Further, the individual being targeted by the federal government typically has a prior criminal record with either a drug or violent crime conviction.
 If there are multiple drug or violent crime convictions, the government can deem the individual a "career offender," which dramatically increases federal incarceration.

 Exploring All Avenues of Defense

-Contact my office to schedule an initial consultation and to discuss your legal options.
+Contact me online, or call my office at 252-565-4441 for an initial consultation to discuss your situation.
 I provide efficient, cost-effective representation while working to prevent life-long consequences for what may have been a one-time indiscretion.